esnaultdev/AnimeUltimeTv/API.md

 ```
 [
   {
-    id: (String) The search id of the media prefixed by "search-".
+    id: (String) V4 search id.
 Not linked to the media id.
     value: (String) The title of the media
     image: (String) The relative url of the presentation image of the media
   }